dloosli/MDTesting/README.md

 * _NXP Development Network_: To change the network configuration, one has to first change the U-Boot Environment Variables on the NXP LS1012A FRDM evaluation board, then adapt the Vagrantfile IP address for the Development VM as well as change the Host Machine's interface and finally change the network interface configuration in the Linux Subject source (i.e. network overlay -> etc -> interfaces).

 * _Annoying Subject Output_: The simplest way to get rid of the native subject's output to the console is to change the function `Next_Subject` in the MuenSK hypervisor code in the file `sk-scheduling_plan.adb` to always return Subject 1 (i.e. Linux VM subject).
+Then just rebuild the Muen SK system as described under _MuenSK_ and load it with the TFTP script from the script directory or manually from the U-Boot console (see _Kermit Scripts_ section in the next paragraph) to the NXP LS1012A FRDM board.

 ```ada
 	function Next_Subject (Current : SSC.Component_ID_Type)